-The data on firms' export of goods comes from Statistics Sweden.
-It provides information on which types of products, and to which countries, a given firm was exporting during the period 1997 to 2006.
+The data for this study comes from Statistics Sweden's firm-level data on export of goods and financial accounts.7 The data on firms' export of goods provides information on which types of products, and to which countries, a given firm was exporting during the period 1997 to 2006.
 For exports to EU countries, there is a threshold value for the registration of exports, while all transactions are registered by Swedish Customs for exports to countries outside the EU.
 The threshold value has risen over the studied period; before 1998, the yearly value of exports to EU countries had to be larger than 0.9 million SEK; between 1998 and 2004, the requirement was 1.5 million SEK or more; and after 2004, it was 4.5 million SEK or more.
 Due to this threshold for the registration of goods exported to EU, and to avoid considering firms with very limited sales outside the EU during a single year as exporters, we define a firm as an exporter if it has an export value larger than 1.5 million SEK.

 From Statistics Sweden's compilation of figures from the financial accounts of enterprises, we obtain balance sheet information such as sales, value added and employment.
 We link the data on the export of goods at firm level to the balance sheet information for firms with at least one employee operating in the Swedish manufacturing sector (NACE 15-36).
 This gives an unbalanced panel of firms that contains information on the included firms' export status at every point in time.
 This means that we can identify whether a firm is a domestic producer, an export entrant, a continuing exporter, or a firm that has quit exporting.
 Capital stocks are book values from the balance sheets.
 Value added is deflated with Swedish producer price indices (PPI) on industry level.
+As our productivity indicator we use labor productivity.